missating/More-Recipes/README.md

  # Features
 <ul>
-<li>A User can create account and log in to use app</li>
+<li>A User can sign up and sign in to use app</li>

- <li>A recipe listing or catalog page that allows viewers to search for recipes.
-It also shows popular recipes.</li>
+<li>A recipe listing page that allows viewers to search for recipes.
+It also shows popular recipes</li>

-<li>A User can view details of a recipe, upvote/downvote recipes, add recipe as favourite and see any reviews. logged in users can post reviews</li>
+<li>A User can view details of a particular recipe, upvote/downvote recipes, add recipe as favourite and see any reviews.
+Only Authenticated users can post reviews</li>

-<li>A page, where logged in users can view a list of their favourite recipes</li>
+<li>A page, where authenticated users can view a list of their favourite recipes</li>

 <li>A user's profile page</li>